 Before your treatments start, careful measurements will be taken to find the best angles for aiming the radiation beams and the proper dose of radiation.
 Treatment is much like getting an x-ray, but the radiation dose is stronger.
 It does not hurt.
 Each treatment lasts only a few minutes, although the setup time – getting you into place for treatment – usually takes longer.
 Most often, radiation treatments are given 5 days a week for 5 to 7 weeks, but this depends on why the radiation is being given.

 You may hear your doctor talk about newer methods of giving radiation, such as 3D-CRT, IMRT, or stereotactic body radiation therapy.
 Using these newer methods, doctors are now able to focus the radiation on the tumor much better than they could in the past.
 This may offer a better chance of success with fewer side effects.

 Brachytherapy (internal radiation therapy)

 Brachytherapy is sometimes used to shrink tumors to relieve symptoms caused by lung cancer that is blocking an airway.
 For this type of treatment, the doctor places a small source of radioactive material (often in the form of small pellets) right into the cancer or into the airway next to the cancer.
 This is usually done through a bronchoscope, although it may also be done during surgery.
 The pellets are usually removed after a short time.
 Less often, small radioactive “seeds” are left in place, and the radiation gets weaker over several weeks.

 Possible side effects

 Side effects of radiation depend on where the radiation is aimed.
 Some common side effects of radiation to treat lung cancer are:

-- Skin problems and hair loss where the radiation is aimed, such as redness, blistering, and peeling
+- Skin problems where the radiation is aimed, such as redness, blistering, and peeling

 - Feeling tired